 We go to Gulf Shores, Orange Beach down in the Floribama vicinity.
 My son Matt, when he moved down there, he started calling it the Emerald Coast.
 We’ve probably been going down there for 14, 15 years.

 We’ve traveled abroad.
 We went to Ireland.
 It was wonderful.
-For my wife’s 60th birthday, we’re going to Croatia.
+For my wife’s 60th birthday, went to Croatia.
 Because we saw it on Below Deck Mediterranean. (laughs) We thought it looked beautiful.
-She wants to be out of the country when she turns 60.
+We saw amazing history and a lot of Game of Thrones scenery.

 I don’t know.
 I’ve got five dogs and three cats.
 It seems like, for a while when the kids were growing up and getting older, we always had a dog and a cat around, but then every time one of the kids would move out, we’d end up with another animal.